What are the two forms of semaglutide, and which is approved for weight loss?

 The injectable STEP trial program (Wegovy) showed average weight reductions of approximately 15% of body weight at 68 weeks with 2.4 mg weekly injections.
 The currently available oral formulations have not demonstrated equivalent outcomes at approved doses.

-When clinicians prescribe compounded semaglutide for weight management through licensed 503A pharmacies, the formulation is invariably subcutaneous injectable — not oral.
-There are several reasons:
+When clinicians prescribe compounded semaglutide for weight management through licensed 503A pharmacies, the formulation is most commonly subcutaneous injectable, though clinician-prescribed oral compounded forms exist.
+Several reasons drive the injectable default:

 - SNAC is proprietary: The oral absorption technology Novo Nordisk uses for Rybelsus is patent-protected.
-503A compounding pharmacies cannot legally or practically replicate the same SNAC-based formulation, so oral compounded semaglutide would have essentially no reliable systemic absorption.
+503A compounding pharmacies cannot replicate the same SNAC-based formulation, so clinician-prescribed oral compounded semaglutide uses different formulation approaches, and its absorption profile is not characterized in large trials the way SNAC-based Rybelsus is.

 - The injectable form has established outcomes data: The clinical evidence base for injectable semaglutide at 2.4 mg weekly for weight management is robust.
 Prescribers have a clear reference point; the oral tablet at 14 mg daily for weight management (rather than diabetes) is not a well-characterized protocol.